telerik/maui-docs/controls/navigationview/styling/navigationview.md

 # .NET MAUI NavigationView Styling

+The NavigationView for .NET MAUI provides a styling mechanism for customizing its header-including the navigation header and navigation toggle button, [navigation pane]({%slug navigationview-pane-styling%}) and [navigation items]({%slug navigationview-item-styling%}).

+## Styling the NavigationView Header

 The NavigationView Header for .NET MAUI provides a styling mechanism for customizing its look and the look of the toggle navigation button.
 To use it, set the `HeaderStyle` property of the control with a target type `NavigationViewHeader`.